 Can I remove the pages from the Law Section's loose leaf binders for photocopying?

-No. You must bring the binders to the Law Section Counter and ask the staff to remove the pages for you.
+No. You must bring the binders to the Law Reference Desk and ask the staff to remove the pages for you.

 Can I use LEXIS.com?

 It is available to teaching staff of the School of Law and CityU students who are taking law courses.
 Users who do not belong to these groups but want to search for legal information may use other databases such as Westlaw International which can be accessed remotely via http://www.cityu.edu.hk/lib/collect/law/subjres/lawdb.htm

 To look up an Ordinance, you may use the print set of the Laws of Hong Kong, which is located in the Quick Reference Area of the Law Section.
 Refer to the Index Volume of the set.
 Alternatively, you can use the search engine of BLIS web site (URL: http://www.legislation.gov.hk/index.htm); LEXIS.com; Westlaw International.

 How to find a Hong Kong case with its case name, for example, Chu Hon Wah v.
 Cho Herman ?